Beer7

 Beer7 (ביר7) is a Ska punk band from Be'er Sheva, Israel.
 The name is a shortened version of the city's name – Sheva is Hebrew for seven.
 The band was formed in 2001, and recorded its first album in 2003.
 The album Skandal was distributed by an indie label named "Ra records".
 It was sold out and later uploaded online.

 Beer7 performs all over Israel, in punk festivals, clubs and pubs.
 They performed with Israeli bands Useless ID, Sartan HaShad, Kuku Bloff veHayetushim, Beat 69, and the Australian band Yidcore.

 Beer7's music video for the Operation Ivy tribute The Radio's Not a Friend reached 1st place on the Israeli music video channel, Music 24.

-The band's currently recording their second album, "Birat Ha'Negev".
+The band released second album, "Birat Ha'Negev" in 2010.